Find Affordable College Courses

 Baltimore, MD

-Our 2023 rankings named Johns Hopkins University the most popular school in Maryland for mental and social health services students working on their master’s degree.
-Located in the city of Baltimore, Johns Hopkins is a private not-for-profit school with a very large student population.
+Our analysis found Johns Hopkins University to be the most popular school for mental and social health services students who want to pursue a master’s degree in Maryland.
+Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.

 About 85% of the students majoring in mental health services at the school are women while 15% are male.